The equifibered approach to $\infty$-properads: Commutative monoids and equifibered maps

-\begin{rem} We wish to emphasize here that our use of symmetric monoidal \categories{} in this paper is entirely self contained and does not rely on the results of Higher Algebra \cite{HA}.
-The only exceptions to this are \cref{ex:cocartesian-monoidal} below (which we use in \cref{sect:properad-theory} to construct some examples of \properads{}), and \cref{ex:nullary-properads}, none of which are necessary for obtaining any of the other results in the paper. \end{rem}

-\begin{example} Let $\calC$ be an \category{} with finite coproducts.
-Then the coproduct defines a symmetric monoidal structure on $\calC$ (see \cite[Section 2.4.3]{HA}, and also \cref{lem:cocart-sm-structure-on-Fun-J-Fin} for an example).
-Let $\hldef{\Cat^\amalg} \subseteq \Cat$ denote the subcategory whose objects are \categories{} with finite coproducts and whose morphisms are finite-coproduct-preserving functors.
+\begin{example} Let $\calC$ be an $\infty$-category with finite coproducts.
+Then the coproduct defines a symmetric monoidal structure on $\calC$ (see \cite[Section 2.4.3]{HA}).
+Let $\hldef{\Cat^\amalg} \subseteq \Cat$ denote the subcategory whose objects are $\infty$-categories with finite coproducts and whose morphisms are finite-coproduct-preserving functors.
 By \cite[Variant 2.4.3.12.]{HA} we may regard $\Cat^\amalg$ as a full subcategory of $\SM$. \end{example}

+\begin{rem} It should be possible to set up the theory $\infty$-properads entirely independently of Lurie's book project Higher Algebra \cite{HA}.
+We believe that there would be some pedagogical value in this, as one in particular obtains a theory of $\infty$-operads as symmetric monodial $\infty$-categories equifibered over $\Fin$ (see \cref{thm:monic-prpd=operad}) without having to use Lurie's rather subtle definition in terms of inert-cocartesian lifts.
+In the present work there are some mild dependencies on \cite{HA}.
+Crucially, we will need the cocartesian symmetric monoidal structure on $\Fun(J, \Fin)$ for certain categories $J$.
+(Namely in defining $\Csp \in \SM$ in \cref{defn:Csp} and, relatedly, in describing $\widehat{\bmC}$ in \cref{cor:boldC-description}.)
+These dependencies could be avoided by defining $\Fin^\amalg \coloneq \Ar^\act(\Fin_*)$ and taking \cref{lem:cocart-operad-Fun} as the definition of $\Fun(J,\Fin)^\amalg$, but for clarity of exposition we shall take \cite[\S 2.4.3]{HA} as our definition instead. \end{rem}

-A substantial portion (but not all) of the theory developed in \cref{subsec:Eqf-theory} carries over to the setting of symmetric monoidal \categories{}.
+A substantial portion (but not all) of the theory developed in \cref{subsec:Eqf-theory} carries over to the setting of symmetric monoidal $\infty$-categories.
 We begin with the definition:

 \begin{defn} A symmetric monoidal functor $F\colon \calC \to \calD$ is called \hldef{equifibered} if the square

 is a pullback in $\Cat$. \end{defn}